 Attorney Gregory Samurovich was selected for inclusion in the Rising Stars of Pennsylvania Super Lawyers.

 The Masterwork Group provides services that enhance performance and position.
 It is based in Ontario, Canada where it delivers services worldwide such as in-house training, telephonic coaching and counseling.
-A team of a husband and wife administer this organization.
-Bret is a certified life coach and is ordained for ministry.
-He is also a member of the Christian Coaches Network and the Center for Creative Leadership.
+A team of husband and wife administer this organization.
+Bret is a certified life coach.
+He is also a member of the Center for Creative Leadership.
 Lynn has been a counselor through private practice for over 20 years, ordained for ministry and is a Career Management Consultant.
 She is also a member of the Ontario Association of Consultants, Counselors, Psychometrists and Psychotherapists (OACCPP), the International Coach Federation (ICF) and the Christian Coaches Network.

-Melissa Killeen earned both a MSOD and MPhil in Organizational Dynamics from the University of Pennsylvania.
+Melissa Killeen earned both an MSOD and MPhil in Organizational Dynamics from the University of Pennsylvania.

 She is the CEO of Melissa Killeen Recovery Coaching MK/RC which focuses on coaching for executives that are recovering from drug and alcohol addictions.
 Her client list includes Allstate and Comcast and privately held health management businesses, high end retail and real estate firms.

 Prior, to opening her own executive coaching business, Melissa has worked for several organizations, including the University of Pennsylvania, GMAC Mortgage, the Pew Charitable Trust and the Camden County Cultural and Heritage Commission.